Richlyannointed/MCPEETS/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-* Project supervised by Prof. A. Peshier in the Department of Physics UCT.
+* Project supervised by Prof. A. Peshier in the Department of Physics at UCT.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>